tormol/posixmq/README.md

 Not all operating systems have posix message queues: Linux and most BSDs have them, but macOS, OpenBSD and Windows doesn't.
 See the crate documentation for details.

-This library is **tested to work on Linux and FreeBSD, but **has issues on NetBSD**.

 ## mio integration

-On Linux and FreeBSD posix message queues can be polled, and therefore used with [mio](https://github.com/carllerche/mio).
+On Linux, FreeBSD and DragonFlyBSD posix message queues can be polled, and therefore used with [mio](https://github.com/carllerche/mio).
 This feature is not enabled by default; enable it in Cargo.toml with:

 ```toml
 [dependencies]